contact with Vast Edge

 • 2

-Resource Providers: Terraform supports numerous infrastructure providers, including major cloud platforms (AWS, Azure, GCP), container orchestration platforms (Kubernetes), virtualization platforms (VMware, Hyper-V), and more.
-Each provider has its set of resource types and attributes that can be managed using Terraform.
+Terrafom has a ton of resource providers supported, including major cloud platforms (AWS, Azure, GCP), container orchestration platforms (Kubernetes), virtualization platforms (VMware, Hyper-V), and loads more.
+Each provider has its own set of resource types and attributes that Terrafom can manage.

 • 3